johnpuddephatt/leeds-textile-trail/src/stories/fashion_students.md

 location: '{"type":"Point","coordinates":[-1.5487186,53.7887025]}'
 location_name: Leeds Arts University and other HE institutions
 ---
 ### Come to Leeds to learn about fashion and textiles!

 The city has 17 higher education courses in the subject across four of its Universities and Colleges - University of Leeds, Leeds Arts University, Leeds Beckett University and Leeds City College - University Centre.
 And later this year the University of Leeds launches it's first sustainable fashion degree!
-Here's a taste of just some of the amazing students/designers educated in Leeds.
+Here's a taste of just some of the amazing students/designers educated in Leeds - all with an eye on sustainability.

 ### Joanne Boulter